Musical road: United States

 In October 2014, the village of Tijeras, New Mexico, installed a musical road on a two-lane stretch of U.S. Route 66 which plays "America the Beautiful", when a vehicle drives over it at 45 mph.
 This highway is labelled NM 333, between Miles 4 and 5, eastbound.
-Funded by the National Geographic Society, the project was coordinated with the New Mexico Department of Transportation who described the project as a way to get drivers to slow down, "and to bring a little excitement to an otherwise monotonous highway."
+Funded by the National Geographic Society, the project was coordinated with the New Mexico Department of Transportation which described the project as a way to get drivers to slow down, "and to bring a little excitement to an otherwise monotonous highway."
 By 2020, however, the tune was fading and most of the ridges were even paved over.
 A spokesperson for New Mexico's Department of Transportation said, "...there are no plans to restore the musical highway.
 The cost is outrageous, and they have since restored portions of the roadway and removed all of the signs.
 Unfortunately, this was part of a previous administration and never set in stone to keep up with the maintenance of this singing highway."

 In October 2019, Tim Arnold, an alumnus of Auburn University's College of Engineering, created and installed a musical road that plays the first seven notes of the Auburn Tigers fight song, "War Eagle".
-Inspired by previous musical roads, the short section of South Donahue Drive has been dubbed "War Eagle Road" and was created with a revolutionary process utilizing a surface-application material which does not damage the road.
+Inspired by previous musical roads, the short section of South Donahue Drive in Auburn, Alabama, has been dubbed "War Eagle Road" and was created with a revolutionary process utilizing a surface-application material which does not damage the road.
 Working with support from Auburn University and the National Center for Asphalt Technology, Arnold developed the War Eagle Road to be a work of public art welcoming fans and rivals as they approach campus.
-The project was approved by Office of the University Architect within Facilities Management and completed to coordinate with the final three home games of the Auburn Tigers football season.
+The project was approved by the Office of the University Architect within Facilities Management and completed to coordinate with the final three home games of the Auburn Tigers football season.
 The musical road has enjoyed a positive public reaction and seems to be welcomed as a permanent fixture.